vitalik/django-ninja/docs/docs/tutorial/routers.md

 # Routers

-Real world applications almost never can fit all logic into a single file.
+Real world applications can almost never fit all logic into a single file.

-**Django Ninja** comes with an easy way to split your API into multiple modules.
+**Django Ninja** comes with an easy way to split your API into multiple modules using Routers.

-Let's say you have a django project with structure like this:
+Let's say you have a Django project with a structure like this:

 ```